SovereignCloudStack/website/_i18n/en/_posts/blog/2024-02-05-sdn-scalability.md

 ### Neutron

 Neutron is an OpenStack project to provide “network connectivity as a service” between interface devices (e.g., vNICs) managed by other OpenStack services (e.g., nova).
 It implements the OpenStack Networking API.
-Neutron is responsible for the centralized management of tenant networks, devices and address allocation.
-It orchestrates the network, the devices by using plugins and drivers for each particular technology chose in the stack below.
+Neutron is responsible for the centralized management of tenant networks, devices, and address allocation.
+It orchestrates the network, and the devices by using plugins and drivers for each particular technology chosen in the stack

 ### OVN/OVS